 For which things' sake the wrath of God cometh on the CHILDREN OF DISOBEDIENCE: - Colossians 3:6

-A further in depth look at why Christ is not a friend of sinners is further revealed in this follwing verse:
+A further in depth look as to why Christ is not a friend of sinners is further revealed in this following verse.

 Now we know that GOD HEARETH NOT SINNERS: - John 9:31

-The origin of the phrase that "Jesus is the friend of sinners" came from the corrupted religious leaders of Christ's day.
+The origin of the phrase, ‘Jesus is the friend of sinners’ came from the mouths of corrupted religious leaders of Christ’s day.

 And when the PHARISEES saw it, they said unto his disciples, WHY EATETH YOUR MASTER WITH PUBLICANS AND SINNERS? – Matthew 9:11